The Redeemed Home: a restorative care HOME in Waukesha for women recovering from exploitation, prostitution, and sex trafficking

 Staff & Volunteers to work in Redeemed Home

-We need to hire three full time Care Coaches and train eight volunteer care coaches to help cover the 168 hours a week as part of the home ‘parent/coach/grandparent’ team.
+We need to train eight volunteers and hire full time staff to become care coaches to help support the women’s a part of the home ‘parent/coach/grandparent’ team.

 Persons with good communication skills, conflict resolution skills, who has an understanding of trauma, able to be trauma sensitive.
 This person should be able to manage the day-to-day operations of the house which includes but is not limited to; maintaining cooking & cleaning schedules, dispensing the medications for the residents.